lucka-me/MLP-android/README.md

 MLP could **import / export** JSON in formatt of itself since `0.2.4` and **import** GPX since `0.2.8`.
 However, the function has not been tested yet, it may be buggy or changed in the future.

 ### Notice
 For usage in mainland China: The coordinates are in WGS-84, not GCJ-02.
-You can look up the coordinate in Google Maps Satellite Layout.
+You can look up the coordinate in OpenStreetMap or Google Maps Satellite Layout.

 ## To-Do
 I'm not sure if I'll develop it in the future, but since there are so many known issues, I'd like to fix and improve MLP when I'm free and glad to do so.